Solaire · May 19, 2026

 Conclusion

-In 2026, failing to evaluate a solar project for your commercial building means leaving tens of thousands of dollars on the table.
-The window for the 30% federal tax credit closes in 2033.
-Hydro-Québec program budgets are not unlimited.
-The earlier you begin the evaluation, the better positioned you are to plan and maximize your incentives.
+In 2026, skipping the solar evaluation for your commercial building means leaving tens of thousands of dollars on the table.
+The window for the 30% federal tax credit closes in 2033, and Hydro-Québec program budgets are not unlimited.
+The earlier you start, the more flexibility you have to plan and maximize incentives.

-At AL Pro Solutions, we offer a complete solar feasibility analysis for your building: roof assessment, yield calculation, ROI simulation with integrated incentives, and turnkey support through to commissioning.
+At AL Pro Solutions, we offer a complete solar feasibility analysis for your building: roof assessment, yield calculation, ROI simulation with incentives integrated, and turnkey support through to commissioning.

 Contact us for a free analysis: alprosolutions.ca · 514 222-0998 · al@alprosolutions.ca